 TikTok is often discussed as a video platform.
-It is, but it is also one of the most aggressive mobile data collectors operating at scale.
+It is, but its data collection practices extend well beyond video content.
 ConductAtlas has archived and classified every provision in TikTok's Privacy Policy, Terms of Service, and Community Guidelines.
 The collection scope is broader than most users realize.

 TikTok monitors your clipboard and device sensors

 The Device Sensor and Clipboard Monitoring provision authorizes TikTok to access your device's clipboard, accelerometer, gyroscope, and other sensor data while the app is running.
 This has been documented repeatedly. iOS 14 added a clipboard access notification that caught TikTok pasting from the clipboard every few seconds across multiple apps.
-The policy language has not narrowed in response.
-The collection continues.
-Only the notification is new.
+The policy language authorizing this collection has not narrowed since that disclosure.

-Clipboard monitoring captures text you have copied from other apps.
-Passwords, authentication codes, private messages, financial information, addresses.
+Clipboard monitoring may capture text copied from other apps, which could include sensitive content such as passwords, authentication codes, or private messages.
 TikTok's stated purpose is to improve user experience and anti-fraud detection.
-The policy does not commit to discarding sensitive clipboard content.
-It does not commit to limiting the retention window.
+The policy does not specify retention limits for clipboard data or commit to discarding sensitive content.

 Device sensor collection extends to motion data, ambient audio when recording, and any sensor the operating system exposes to the app.
 This data, even in isolation, can uniquely identify users across sessions.